Boardroom Metrics provides IT Consulting and IT RFP, Bid Response Writing expertise to clients in the United States, Canada, the Caribbean and Europe.

 Project leaders must possess a blend of specialized knowledge and key project leadership skills to drive optimum performance.
 They need the ability to harness their team’s collective intelligence, exercise appropriate influence no matter their level and communicate effectively.

 In my previous blog, I wrote about the importance of incomplete or changing requirements as it relates to IT project planning for success.
-In my upcoming blog, I will address the importance of effective communications.
+I also use this book as a frequent, excellent reference on technology project management.